 Tropical Storm Erin followed in 2007, 2013, and 2019.
 The most impactful was the 1995 Hurricane Erin.
 More on that later.

-Whether or not Erin will become a hurricane this year connects directly to its wind speed.
+Hurricane Erin’s formation this year connected directly to its wind speed.

 Phases of Tropical Cyclones